ethannwong/Spotify2Youtube/README.md

 # Spotify2Youtube

-A Python script to help convert Spotify playlists to Youtube playlists (WIP)
+A Python script to help convert Spotify playlists to Youtube Music playlists (Work In Progress)

 Python version used: 3.13.0